Periods After Pregnancy

 Many women assume that vaginal bleeding right after giving birth is their first period after delivery.
 However, that is not the case.
-It is not the first period, it is, in fact, postpartum bleeding, which includes expelling of extra fluids, tissues and blood from the body after delivery.
-The postpartum bleeding may continue for 4 to 6 weeks after childbirth, and even afterwards, up until a woman’s body becomes ready to have the first period.
+It is not the first period; it is, in fact, postpartum bleeding, which includes the expelling of extra fluids, tissues and blood from the body after delivery.
+The postpartum bleeding may continue for 4 to 6 weeks after childbirth.

-A woman’s body undergoes a lot of changes in pregnancy and even post pregnancy.
+A woman’s body undergoes a lot of changes during pregnancy and post-pregnancy.
 If you have recently given birth to your little one, your body will take some time to adjust to the usual routine of its menstrual cycle.
 Your periods will return soon, so don’t panic if you are a few weeks late.
-When your first period comes, it may be either too heavy or too light – don’t worry, it’s normal.
+Make sure you use contraception When your first period comes, it may be either too heavy or too light – don’t worry, it’s normal.
 But if you experience anything out of the ordinary in your menstrual period, do not hesitate to seek medical assistance.
 It is best to seek medical advice and avoid complications.